 Looking for a secure SMTP plugin that helps you receive email notifications from your WordPress contact forms?
-You can use the Gmail SMTP plugin to send WordPress email notifications to your Gmail account, while keeping your login credentials safe.
+With WP Mail SMTP, you can fix delivery issues by authenticating emails through your Gmail or G Suite account — all while keeping your login credentials safe.

 Why You’re Not Receiving Notifications